 Article 52.- Proponents

-The Rector, the Vice Rector for the subject area, teaching centres (internal and attached), departments and university institutes (internal, mixed and attached) may put forward proposals for continuing education and complementary studies courses.
+The Rector, the Vice Rector for the subject area, teaching centres (internal and attached), departments and university institutes (internal, mixed and attached) and institutions that form part of EHU Taldea may put forward proposals for continuing education and complementary studies courses.
 Such proposals must be submitted to the relevant committee.

-For continuing education and complementary studies course proposals put forward by centres and institutes attached to the UPV/EHU, the provisions of the relevant attachment or founding agreements will apply, along with the provisions of the covenants entered into between the UPV/EHU and the relevant organisations for purposes of setting the conditions for the provision and management of courses.
-Such covenants must be processed and approved together by the relevant committee and must be informed by the university areas affected and, in any event, by the Administrative Management Department of the UPV/EHU.
+For continuing education and complementary studies course proposals put forward by centres and institutes attached to the UPV/EHU, the provisions of the relevant attachment or founding agreements will apply, along with the provisions of the covenants to be entered into between the UPV/EHU and the relevant organisations for purposes of setting the conditions for the provision and management of courses.
+Such covenants must be processed and approved together by the relevant committee and must be informed by the university areas affected and, in any event, by the administrative management of the UPV/EHU.

-They must contain at least the following information: conditions for the provision of teaching; name of the body responsible for organising courses and the person responsible for financial management; name of the person responsible for the course; and financial points including, specifically, financial rights corresponding to the UPV/EHU.
+The said covenants must contain at least the following information: conditions for the provision of teaching; name of the body responsible for organising courses and the person responsible for financial management; name of the person responsible for the course; financial points including, specifically, financial rights corresponding to the UPV/EHU.